SciSharp/tensorflow-net-docs/docs/essentials/installationTroubleshooting.md

 ### Download prebuild binary manually

-Tensorflow packages are built nightly and uploaded to GCS for all supported platforms.
+TensorFlow packages are built nightly and uploaded to GCS for all supported platforms.
 They are uploaded to the [libtensorflow-nightly](https://www.tensorflow.org/install/lang_c) GCS bucket and are indexed by operating system and date built.

 ### Build from source for Windows